This contest is designed to encourage student writers. Enter original works in the 5 Categories listed below. Read on for more details.

 - Title, character and setting page (approximately first 3 pages) do NOT count in your 15 page count.

-Fresh Ink winners will be announced and recognized at The Word Awards Gala in Mid-June.
+Fresh Ink winners will be announced and recognized at The Word Awards Celebration in September.